-The Flashcard Factory is a collaborative game in which students create their own flashcards.
+Flashcard Factory is a collaborative game in which students create their own flashcards.
 Students write definitions and draw illustrations for the terms you provide.
-You and your class get to approve the final set of Flashcards, then export the cards to Quizlet for future studying and review.
-You don't even need a Quizlet account!
+You and your class get to approve the final set of Flashcards.
+Finally, you can print the cards or export them to Gimkit and play fun review games!

 What you need to play